 Quite possibly one of the best gear purchases I have ever made, the Scarp is a serious bit of kit and will stand up to conditions wilder than I actually would want to be out in.
 I’ve had some windy nights and woken under a thick covering of snow, but the tent’s taken it all.
 I run out of superlatives when describing this tent.
 Get one.

 The Scarp replaced a much cheaper starter tent from Decathlon – the Quechua T2 Ultralight Pro.
 Apart from a lack of guying on the sides (which I’ve now mitigated by adding some), this is a perfectly good tent and is still going strong, although it only really comes out when my son joins me for the annual birthday camp.

-Currently using the Cumulus bag year round, including in full winter, albeit with the liner, lots of warm clothing and blankets too.
-Another good purchase, but if I look like doing much more winter camping then a winter bag is going to be needed.
-The rest of the time the Cumulus is a good combination of warmth, weight and pack size for my needs.
-I only use the Quechua back in really warm conditions, or when “camping” on someone’s floor in their house.
+Have been using the Cumulus Quantum bag year round, including in full winter, albeit with the liner, lots of warm clothing and blankets too, but have just invested in a warmer bag for winter – again going with a Cumulus because I like the Quantum so much and like the warmth/weight balance of the Prime.
+Most of the time the Cumulus Quantum is a good combination of warmth, weight and pack size for my needs.
+I only use the Quechua bag in really warm conditions, or when “camping” on someone’s floor in their house.

 My POE mat seems to be on the way out, losing much more air overnight nowadays.
 It’s a crap insulator too, but paired with the Karrimat it’s fine.
 Currently experimenting with the tent underlay as a much lighter option than the Karrimat.

 Stove: Caldera Cone | Trangia 27 | Gelert Backpacking stove